open-feature/cli/docs/commands/openfeature_compare.md

 ### Options

 ```
+  -a, --against string   Path to the target manifest file to compare against
       --flat             Display differences in a flat format
   -h, --help             help for compare
-      --source string   Path to the source manifest file
-      --target string   Path to the target manifest file
 ```

 ### Options inherited from parent commands